Cluster

 The master server is the server from which the subordinate server has been created.

-All database data and configuration is always replicated from Master to Slave.
+All database data and configuration are always replicated from Master to Slave.

 It takes up to 5 minutes to synchronize a configuration after it has been saved.
 For example, if you change a classification rule on the master node, expect the configuration to be written to the slave nodes within 5 minutes.